Holy Trinity College of General Santos City

-The Holy Trinity College of General Santos City is a school in General Santos.
+The Holy Trinity College of General Santos City is a school in General Santos, Philippines.
 It is a non-sectarian school duly registered in the Securities and Exchange Commission, through its Davao City office.
 Holy Trinity College of General Santos was established by the Albano Family, as a Pre-school in 1984 and registered as a College in 1989.

 History

 The school was envisioned in the early 1980s by BGen.
 Consejo S. Albano and his wife Gertrudes Roxas Trinidad-Albano began as a piano school, then called The Albano Piano School, with lessons conducted by their daughter, Rosalyn T. Albano.
 With full support from their children, Rey and Marylone Albano, and with financial assistance provided by then Capt.
 Josemar T. Albano, who was then working overseas as captain on ocean-going vessels, the foundation stone of the school was laid on March 28, 1984, on the occasion of Josemar Albano's birthday.

 In 1984, the Holy Trinity Preschool started with 28 children in the family home of the Albanos with Gertrudes as the school head and Rosalyn as the teacher.
 In 1986, the school opened primary Grades 1-3 and the name of the school was changed to Holy Trinity School.
 Merlinda Ortega became the first full-time faculty of the school.
 A parcel of land acquired through the financing of Capt.
 Josemar Albano allowed the construction of a new building for the primary grades while the original preschool structure was renovated.
 Rey Albano also joined his mother and sister in the administration of the school, acting as the school's registrar.
 In 1987, Grade 4-6 were opened to complete the elementary program with more classrooms built to provide for the demand.
 The next year, in 1988, the High School Department opened enrolling 196 students for the pioneer batch, thus allowing Holy Trinity School to offer the complete Basic Education program.

 SY 1989-1990, the school acquired legal personality as Holy Trinity College of General Santos City Inc. when it was registered with the SEC on May 21, 1990.
 The following degrees were initially offered: